2015 Cincinnati Bearcats football team: Miami (FL)

-With several of their best players watching in street clothes, the Cincinnati Bearcats pulled a signature football upset that saw UC students gleefully storm the field late Thursday night.
+The Cincinnati Bearcats achieved a win that saw University of Cincinnati students storm the field on the evening of the 2nd of October in 2015.
 UC surprised the Miami Hurricanes 34–23 before a Nippert Stadium record crowd of 40,101, for the most prestigious victory of the three-year Tommy Tuberville coaching era.
 A national TV audience also watched on ESPN, with the Bearcats 7-point underdogs to one of America's glamour college programs.
-The odds were stacked against UC, with regular quarterback Gunner Kiel among several key Bearcats who did not dress.
+The odds were stacked against UC, with regular quarterback Gunner Kiel among several key Bearcats who did not play.
 Kiel watched from the press box.
-Running back Mike Boone, wide receivers Johnny Holton and Chris Moore and safety Andre Jones were among other injured Bearcats who did not dress.
+Running back Mike Boone, wide receivers Johnny Holton, and Chris Moore as well as safety Andre Jones were among other injured Bearcats who did not take part in the match.
 The Bearcats (3–2) led most of the way in beating the Hurricanes (3–1), who had not lost to UC since their first meeting in 1947.
-UC since had lost 11 straight games to Miami, and most were whippings on the scale of last year's 55–34 Hurricanes win in Miami.
+UC has since lost 11 straight games to Miami, most were high-scoring games on the scale of last year's 55–34 Hurricanes win in Miami.
 UC is now 2–5 under Tuberville against Power Five teams.
 That does not include two games in 2013 against Rutgers (win) and Louisville (loss), which then were in the AAC with UC.